PerPer08/PerPer08/README.md

 - 💬 You can ask about things that you find interesting about me

-- ▶️ My Hobbies outside the computer screen are Origami, Aikido, and Tinkering
+- ▶️ My Hobbies outside the computer screen are Origami, Aikido, and Tinkering/robotics